Free-range, cage-free, organic pasture-raised humane, non-GMO, no antibiotics — what?

 That’s good news, but the more labels and money in a space, the more ways producers will find to confuse and trick consumers into buying products that are lower quality than they are.
 This makes it all the more important to know your farmer and trust their practices.

-Two labels have been popularized recently in the egg world: free-range and pasture-raised, and there’s some nuanced difference between the two.
+Two labels have been popularized recently in the egg world: free-range and pasture-raised, and there are some nuanced differences between the two.

 Let’s take a broad look at these labels and then dig into the specific differences between free-range and pasture-raised.